kokosin4ik/react-antd-webpack/README.md

 Webpack 4 used for build

+npm i - to download and install dependencies

-npm start - is running dev server
+npm start - to start development server

-npm run build - is building the project
+npm run build - to build the project